 In the wild these grow pretty quickly and easily.
 How dare they!
 Don’t they know?!
 Spores mustn’t grow!
 Under the microscope, they look like spores, from a mushroom, because they are spores, from a mushroom.

 Ideally, keep these Ban Hua Thai spores refrigerated, where they will happily last a couple of years.
 Magic mushroom spores are tough like that – don’t let them freeze though!
 Failing that, you can keep them in a nice dark cupboard where they’ll be just fine for at least six months.
 They’re pretty simple to store.
 You can even use them multiple times, just replace the needle cap back on (don’t remove the needle as that’s one more chance for contaminants to get in there), and the next time you go to use them, heat the needle up with a lighter until it glows red.
 Simple!
 You could even put them back into the supplied bag if that’s your jam.

-All microscopy samples have been produced using a flowhood in order to make sure that what you see under the microscope is exactly what’s supposed to be there and nothing else – just premium spores!
+All spore syringes have been produced in the UK using a flowhood in order to make sure that what you see under the microscope is exactly what’s supposed to be there and nothing else – just premium spores!